 - Follow for follow.
 It’s a time-consuming tactic, but it allows you to carefully select the people you target.
 For this, check the accounts of your competitors and target users that engage with their content.

 - Shoutouts.
-This technique is quite common among Instagram users because the sense of community is highly valued.
+This technique is quite common among Instagram users.
+The sense of community is highly valued.
 Basically, you create a post where you mention another Instagram account and they do the same for you.
-This way, followers on both accounts will be exposed to a different view of the same niche they like, and you get some brand awareness in return.
+This way, followers on both accounts will be exposed to a different view of the same niche they like.
+You’ll get some brand awareness in return.

-There are other cool tactics one can try to grow their following, and you can find them all in the Foundr’s guide of using Instagram to grow your business.
+There are other cool tactics one can try to grow their following.
+You can find them all in the Foundr’s guide of using Instagram to grow your business.

 Use Instagram’s video features